nadirarfi/aws-terraform-demo-ecs-app-cicd/README.md

 ### 1. Deploy/Destroy all resources

-To deploy the complete infrastructure, which includes VPCs, ECS clusters, load balancers, and other AWS resources, run the following command:
+To deploy the complete infrastructure, which includes VPCs, ECS clusters, load balancers, and other AWS resources, make sure to run the following command:

 ```bash
 cd terraform/scripts